dotnet/runtime/docs/design/features/hybrid-globalization.md

 |   `\u3060` だ  |   `\u30C0` ダ  |     None     |   1  |  -1  |   hiragana and katakana characters are ordered differently compared to ICU |
 |   `\u00C0` À  |   `A\u0300` À  |     None     |   1  |  0  |   This is not same character for native api |

+- `StringSort` shares the same logic as None.

 - `IgnoreCase`: